lc700x/desktop2stereo/readme.md

     [HF-Mirror](https://hf-mirror.com) is a mirror site of the original [Hugging Face](https://huggingface.co/) site hosting AI models.
 The depth model will automatically be downloaded to **Download Path** from [Hugging Face](https://huggingface.co/) at the first run.

 27. **Inference Optimizer** (Windows/Ubuntu Only)
     These optimizers can typically increase the output FPS by `30%~50%`.
 However, not all models support **Inference Optimizer**, if the optimization fails, the inference process will fall back to PyTorch.

+    **AMD GPUs (ROCm7)**:
+    - **torch.compile**: leverages Triton under the hood to generate optimized kernels automatically, and provides slight to moderate speedups by fusing operations and reducing overhead.

     **NVIDIA GPUs**:
     - **torch.compile**: leverages Triton under the hood to generate optimized kernels automatically, and provides slight to moderate speedups by fusing operations and reducing overhead.
     - **TensorRT**: NVIDIA’s high-performance deep learning inference SDK.
 It optimizes trained models for deployment, especially on NVIDIA GPUs, and provides significant speedups and high inference efficiency.

-    **DirectML** (AMD GPUs, etc.):
+    **Apple Silicon (MPS)**:
+    - **CoreML**:  CoreML is optimized to leverage Apple silicon's CPU, GPU, and Neural Engine for fast, private, and offline predictions.

+    **AMD GPUs, etc. DirectML devices**:
     - **Unlock Threads (Legacy Streamer)**: unlock the multithreads for **Legacy Streamer** mode.

 > Warning: **Unlock Threads (Legacy Streamer)** sometimes fails with `UTF-8 error` under Python3.11 due to the limitations of [torch-directml](https://github.com/microsoft/DirectML?tab=readme-ov-file#pytorch-with-DirectML) libraries.
 You may try stop and run multiple times for a successful streaming process.
+> Warning: **torch.compile** currently is not compatible with AMD RX6000 Series GPU.

 ## References
 ```BIBTEX